torstenzander/PageFactory/README.md

 PageFactory for PHP
 ========================================================

-In order to support the PageObject pattern or PHP with Selenium2
+Supports the PageObject pattern for PHP with Selenium2

 Example
 --------